-The 12 millimeter (mm) measurement refers to the thickness of the planks.
+The 12 mm measurement refers to the thickness of the planks.
 To visualize this, imagine the thickness of a U.S. penny.
 A stack of 8 pennies is just a hair thicker than 12 mm.
 Another way to look at 12 mm laminate is that it is about twice as thick as the rock-bottom cheap laminates that you buy for less than $1.00 per square foot.

 Keep in mind that this measurement does not include the thickness of any underlayment.
 Underlayment is the optional foam padding under the laminate planks.
-With some brands, such as Pergo Accolade, underlayment comes pre-attached.
+With some brands, such as Pergo Outlast+, underlayment comes pre-attached.

 One often confusing measurement listed in laminate flooring specifications is mils.
 A mil is one-thousandth of an inch and it refers to the extremely thin top photographic and wear layers of the flooring.
-For reference, heavy-duty plastic sheeting, such as you might use as landscape weed barrier or to protect a floor from painting or construction work, is 6 mils thick.
+For reference, heavy-duty plastic sheeting, such as what you might use as a landscape weed barrier or to protect a floor from painting or construction work, is 6 mils thick.